MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1606.md

 For more information, see   [Database replicas for management points for System Center Configuration Manager](../../../core/servers/deploy/configure/database-replicas-for-management-points.md).

- **Set SQL Server AlwaysOn availability groups to manual failover:**
+ **Set SQL Server Always On availability groups to manual failover:**
  Before installing updates, such as version 1606, ensure that the availability group is set to manual failover.
 After the site has been updated, you can restore failover to be automatic.
-For more information, see [SQL Server AlwaysOn for a site database](../../../core/servers/deploy/configure/sql-server-alwayson-for-a-highly-available-site-database.md).
+For more information, see [SQL Server Always On for a site database](../../../core/servers/deploy/configure/sql-server-alwayson-for-a-highly-available-site-database.md).

- **Reconfigure software update points that use NLBs:** Configuration Manager cannot update a site that uses a network load balancing (NLB) cluster to host software update points.
+ **Reconfigure software update points that use NLBs:** Configuration Manager cannot update a site that uses a Network Load Balancing (NLB) cluster to host software update points.

-If you use NLB clusters for software update points, use Azure PowerShell to remove the NLB cluster.
+If you use NLB clusters for software update points, use Windows PowerShell to remove the NLB cluster.

  For more information, see [Plan for software updates in System Center Configuration Manager](../../../sum/plan-design/plan-for-software-updates.md).

  **Disable all site maintenance tasks at each site for the duration of the update installation on that site:** Before you install the update, disable any site maintenance tasks that might run during the time that the update process is active.
 This includes but is not limited to the following:

--   Backup site server
+-   Back up site server

 -   Delete aged client operations